 6. METHODOLOGY

-6.1 Phytochemical test
+6.1Phytochemical test

 6.1.1Test for Glycosides

 3mL resolution of the quiddity was taken into a test tube.
 1mL mixture of Fehling solution A and B then added among the test tube.
 The tube was installed in a water-bath at 60° C. If a brick red ppt. form that exhibition the presence of glycosides.